07 Jun The Toothbrush Palaver!

 The next question is: are both used in the same way?
 Is one superior to the other?

 Electric and manual toothbrushes should not be used in the same way because they require different techniques.

 Let’s think about this logically, would you drive an automatic car in the same manner as a manual car?
 Of course not, because they operate differently.
 This shows the importance of being taught how to use different brushes correctly.

-At Knightsbridge Court Dental we spend time with you to achieve a personalised prevention programme so you can be confident with the products that we recommend for you and know exactly how to use them.
+At Knightsbridge Dentist we spend time with you to achieve a personalised prevention programme so you can be confident with the products that we recommend for you and know exactly how to use them.